pawankkamboj/kubernetes-ansible/README.md

 Download the Kubernetes-Ansible playbook and set up variable according to need in group variable file all.yml.
 Please read this file carefully and modify according to your need.

-Note - to use containerd to host container, set variable use_containerd to true, if want to use docker then set it to false.

 Note - Addon roles should be run after cluster is fully operational.
 Addons are in addons.yml playbook.
 Here you go